St. Mary's College of Meycauayan: History

 St. Mary's College of Meycauayan had recently been awarded the DIN EN ISO 9001:2000 Certification.
 On September 22, 2002, the school started its ISO certification campaign and on February 23–24, 2003 had its final audit and was recommended by the TUV Auditing Team for ISO Certification.
 This ISO certification by TUV Rheinland Berlin Brandenburg is in line with the reformulated vision and mission of SMCM which stresses the design, development and implementation of Basic and Higher Education services.
-On June 27, 2003, the ISO 9001:2000 Certificate was awarded to St. Mary's College of Meycauayan by TUV Rheinland Berlin Bradenburg Group of Companies through TUV Rheinland Philippines.
+On June 27, 2003, the ISO 9001:2000 Certificate was awarded to St. Mary's College of Meycauayan by TUV Rheinland Berlin Brandenburg Group of Companies through TUV Rheinland Philippines.
 Ltd.

-After series of self-survey activities and consultation with the Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU), initial accreditation was granted to the High School Department on May 14, 2004, and the College Department on May 6, 2005.
+After a series of self-survey activities and consultation with the Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU), initial accreditation was granted to the High School Department on May 14, 2004, and the College Department on May 6, 2005.

-The college responded to the clamor of parents and senior students for the offering of the Nursing Program when it applied for permit to operate on September 29, 2003.
+The college responded to the clamour of parents and senior students for the offering of the Nursing Program when it applied for a permit to operate on September 29, 2003.
 The Commission of Higher Education (CHED) granted the initial permit for the first year on May 27, 2004.
-In preparation for the offering of the BSN Program starting school year 2004–2005, the Nursing Skills Laboratory was put up at the fifth floor of Our Lady of Lourdes Building.
+In preparation for the offering of the BSN Program starting the school year 2004–2005, the Nursing Skills Laboratory was put up on the fifth floor of Our Lady of Lourdes Building.
 The entire laboratory is equivalent to six regular classrooms.
-A separate Chemistry and Physics laboratories were likewise installed in the fourth floor of St. Joseph Building.
+Separate Chemistry and Physics laboratories were likewise installed on the fourth floor of the St. Joseph Building.

-On September 27–28, 2004, PAASCU representatives conducted a revisit of the grade school department after a period of three (3) years from its initial accreditation.
+On September 27–28, 2004, PAASCU representatives conducted a revisit of the grade school department after three (3) years from its initial accreditation.
 Level II Accreditation was granted for five (5) years on December 10, 2004.

 One of the primary concerns in the infrastructure development is the Food Service and the Clinic Areas.
 To answer this need, a three-storey building was constructed and blessed on December 18, 2005.

-In order to maximize the utilization of laboratories and further respond to community needs, the college, offered short-term courses.
+To maximize the utilization of laboratories and further respond to community needs, the college offered short-term courses.
 The Technical Education Skills Development Authority (TESDA) approved the Six-Month Caregiver Course on February 7, 2005, and the Food and Beverage Service on January 31, 2007.

 Starting A.Y.
-2014–2015, the school started integrating the Grade School, and High School department to form the IBEd department which consists of having one principal, two academic coordinators, eight subject a coordinators, one POS coordinator, and STAC coordinator.
-Last November, SMCM started its 100 days countdown to their centennial day.
-The festivities are only fun run, and unveiling of the centennial flag.
+2014–2015, the school started integrating the Grade School, and High School departments to form the IBEd department which consists of one principal, two academic coordinators, eight subject coordinators, one POS coordinator, and an STAC coordinator.
+Last November, SMCM started its 100-day countdown to their centennial day.
+The festivities are only a fun run and unveiling of the centennial flag.
 In 2016, SMCM celebrated its 100th founding anniversary.